 Taking this medicine in a manner other than that prescribed by your doctor can be

 When to take it

 Take TARGIN tablets every 12 hours.

-Taking them at the same time each day will have the best effect and will mean that the onset of pain is prevented.
-If however,
+Taking them at the same time each day will assist in ensuring the best effect in improving

 You may take this medicine with or without food.